-With approximately \$11.3 billion in assets under management in sub-advisory, hedge fund and mutual fund assets as at September 30, 2024, Picton Mahoney is 100% employee owned.
+With over \$11.3 billion in assets under management in sub-advisory, hedge fund and mutual fund assets as at September 30, 2024, Picton Mahoney is 100% employee owned.
 The Manager is registered with applicable securities regulatory authorities as an Exempt Market Dealer, Investment Fund Manager, Portfolio Manager, and Commodity Trading Manager.
-The Manager carries out its advisory activities in relation to the Fund from 33 Yonge Street, Suite 320, Toronto, Ontario, Canada M5E 1G4.
+The Manager carries out its advisory activities from 33 Yonge Street, Suite 320, Toronto, Ontario, Canada M5E 1G4.